scottsfarley93/DesignChallengeData/readme.md

 ------------------

 ##The Task
-This dataset describes the occurrence of selected vascular plant and mammal in North America between 22,000 and 0 years before the present.
-This data has been used to trace trends in space (e.g., species range at a single time slice), trends through time (e.g., fossil pollen abundance at a particular spatial location through time), and trends in attribute (e.g., species richness).
+This dataset describes the occurrence of selected vascular plant and mammal in North America between the [last Glacial Maximum (LGM ~21,000 years ago)] (https://en.wikipedia.org/wiki/Last_Glacial_Maximum) and the present.
+To date, this data has been used to trace trends in space (e.g., species range at a single time slice), trends through time (e.g., fossil pollen abundance at a particular spatial location through time), and trends in attribute (e.g., species richness).
 Previous studies and visualizations have primarily focused on a single one of these dimensions.
-Your task is to come up with innovative, unqiue, creative and asthetically pleasing visualizations capable of communicating spatiotemporal patterns in highly multidimensional space.
+Your task is to come up with innovative, unique, creative and aesthetically pleasing visualizations capable of communicating spatiotemporal patterns in highly multidimensional space.
+The changes that the earth and its ecosystems have undergone in the last 22,000 years can be helpful in understanding how the earth will change under anthropogenic climate warming.
+New ways to visualize past responses to climate change, and in particular, the trends hidden within this dataset, are influential in helping people understanding the magnitude, direction, and heterogeneity of future changes in the earth's system.

 The remainder of this document will introduce the datasets and its origins and try to clarify the fields in the data files.
 Still have questions?
 Scott Farley, who organized this year's dataset, will be on hand throughout the day on Saturday to answer any questions that you may have.

 ##Where does the data come from?
 This data comes from the [Neotoma paleoecological database](http://neotomadb.org), a project dedicated to sharing paleoecological data so that users can easily find, aggregate, explore, and analyze our current understanding of paleoenvironments.
 NeotomaDB is composed of thousands of individual studies that report on the relative concentrations of macro- and micro-fossils and particular spatial locations.
-PMost often, the plant datasets are derived from fossil pollen studies, which link concentrations of fossilized pollen to depths within a sediment core, and subsequently to ages (years before present).
-The mammals datasets are more often obtained by exacation of a macrofossil, which is subsequently dated, often by using radiometric dating methods.
+Most often, the plant datasets are derived from fossil pollen studies, which link concentrations of fossilized pollen to depths within a sediment core, and subsequently to ages (years before present).
+The mammals datasets are more often obtained by excavation of a macrofossil, which is subsequently dated, often by using radiometric dating methods.

 Conceptual description vascular plant dataset: